-- 6.8.2 Afghan journalists covering protests in Kabul in September and October 2021 were arrested and assaulted by the Taliban, according to reports212 213 214.
-Pictures later emerged of 2 journalists displaying welts and bruises after they were beaten with electrical cables following their arrest and detention for reporting on a women's rally215 216.
-See also Women. - 6.8.3 Reporting on 8 September 2021, the Committee to Protect Journalists (CPJ) said: - 'Over the last two days, the Taliban detained and later released at least 14 journalists covering protests in Kabul, the capital, against the group, according to various news reports and people familiar with the incidents who spoke with CPJ via phone and messaging app.
+- 6.8.1 For information up to 31 August 2021, see section 5.8 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.8.2 Afghan journalists covering protests in Kabul in September and October 2021 were arrested and assaulted by the Taliban, according to reports247 248 249.
+Pictures later emerged of 2 journalists displaying welts and bruises after they were beaten with electrical cables following their arrest and detention for reporting on a women's rally250 251.
+See also Women. - Reporting on 8 September 2021, the Committee to Protect Journalists (CPJ) 6.8.3 said: - 'Over the last two days, the Taliban detained and later released at least 14 journalists covering protests in Kabul, the capital, against the group, according to various news reports and people familiar with the incidents who spoke with CPJ via phone and messaging app.
 At least nine of these journalists were subject to violence during their arrests or detention, according to those sources.
-Some journalists, including those with the BBC, were also prevented from filming the protest yesterday, according to the BBC.'217 - 6.8.4 Reporting on 27 October 2021, the International Federation of Journalists (IFJ) reported, 'Since the Taliban came to power in August 2021, at least six journalists have lost their lives, with many more suffering threats, harassment, intimidation and violence.'218 Citing some of the deaths, the IFJ said 2 journalists were killed in the bomb blast outside Kabul airport on 26 August 2021, a journalist was killed during clashes between the NRF and the Taliban in Panjshir on 5 September, and another in a drive-by shooting in Jalalabad by unknown perpetrators on 2 October219.
-The IFJ added 'At least 153 media organisations have been forced to cease operations, with women journalists barred from working, telecommunication shutdowns and the introduction of draconian media regulations that aim to quash freedom of the press.'220 - 6.8.5 On 25 October 2021, the CPJ reported on an arbitrary attack by a Taliban soldier against a journalist reporting at the Torkham border crossing.
+Some journalists, including those with the BBC, were also prevented from filming the protest yesterday, according to the BBC.'252 - Reporting on 27 October 2021, the International Federation of Journalists 6.8.4 (IFJ) reported, 'Since the Taliban came to power in August 2021, at least six journalists have lost their lives, with many more suffering threats, harassment, intimidation and violence.
+253 Citing some of the deaths, the IFJ said 2 journalists were killed in the bomb blast outside Kabul airport on 26 August 2021, a journalist was killed during clashes between the NRF and the Taliban in Panjshir on 5 September, and another in a drive-by shooting in Jalalabad by unknown perpetrators on 2 October254. - The IFJ noted in October 2021 that, 'At least 153 media organisations have 6.8.5 been forced to cease operations, with women journalists barred from working, telecommunication shutdowns and the introduction of draconian media regulations that aim to quash freedom of the press.'255 NDTV noted on 24 December 2021 that, according to a survey conducted by Reporters Without Borders (RSF) and the Afghan Independent Journalists Association (AIJA), more than 6,400 journalists have lost their jobs and at least 231 media outlets have had to close since the Taliban takeover256. - On 25 October 2021, the CPJ reported on an arbitrary attack by a Taliban 6.8.6 soldier against a journalist reporting at the Torkham border crossing.
 Despite gaining permission to report from the Taliban commander overseeing the area, the soldier broke his equipment and repeatedly beat him.
-After reporting the incident to the commander, the soldier was ordered to leave the area221. - 6.8.6 On 22 November 2021, HRW reported 'Taliban intelligence officials have made death threats against journalists who have criticized Taliban officials and have required journalists to submit all reports for approval before publication.'222 According to the report:
+After

-212 OHCHR, 'Press briefing notes on Afghanistan', 10 September 2021
+247 OHCHR, 'Press briefing notes on Afghanistan', 10 September 2021

-213 CPJ, 'Taliban fighters detain, flog, and beat journalists covering protests...', 8 September 2021

-214 CPJ, 'Taliban fighters assault at least 3 journalists covering women's protest...', 21 October 2021
+248 CPJ, 'Taliban fighters detain, flog, and beat journalists covering protests...', 8 September 2021 249 CPJ, 'Taliban fighters assault at least 3 journalists covering women's protest...', 21 October 2021

-215 Yam M @yamphoto, 'Painful.
+250 Yam M @yamphoto, 'Painful.
 Afghan journalists from @Etilaatroz...', 8 September 2021

-216 RSF, 'Are the Taliban now showing their true face to journalists?', 10 September 2021
+251 RSF, 'Are the Taliban now showing their true face to journalists?', 10 September 2021

-217 CPJ, 'Taliban fighters detain, flog, and beat journalists covering protests...', 8 September 2021
+252 CPJ.
+'Taliban fighters detain, flog, and beat journalists covering protests...', 8 September 2021

-218 IFJ, 'Impunity: Afghanistan', 27 October 2021
+253 IFJ, 'Impunity: Afghanistan', 27 October 2021

-219 IFJ, 'Impunity: Afghanistan', 27 October 2021
+254 IFJ, 'Impunity: Afghanistan', 27 October 2021

-220 IFJ, 'Impunity: Afghanistan', 27 October 2021
+255 IFJ, 'Impunity: Afghanistan', 27 October 2021